-\v\n {\em Case 1, bootstrapping on $\CHART_\Delta$. }The interior regularity of $u$ in $\Delta$ is equivalent to that of $f$ in the complex torus.
+\v\n {\em Case 1, bootstrapping on $\CHART_\Delta$.} The interior regularity of $u$ in $\Delta$ is equivalent to that of $f$ in the complex torus.
 Hence we may apply the bootstrapping argument for $u$ to conclude the regularity of $f$.

-\v\n {\em Case 2, bootstrapping on $\CHART_\ell$. }Without loss of generality, we assume that $\CHART_\ell=\CHART_{\halfplane}$.
-One of the main issue is to study the relation between the derivatives of $\mc S(f)$ and $\mc S(u)$.
+\v\n {\em Case 2, bootstrapping on $\CHART_\ell$.} Without loss of generality, we assume that $\CHART_\ell=\CHART_{\halfplane}$.
+One of the main issues is to study the relation between the derivatives of $\mc S(f)$ and $\mc S(u)$.
 Recall that the complex coordinate is $(z_1,w_2)$.
-By the explicit computation, we have
+By an explicit computation, we have

 where